 When supplying goods, a delivery note is issued.
 It will show a record of the quantities and items

 Businesses send a remittance advice when payment of an invoice is complete.
-The advice will include invoices paid and total amount.
+The advice will include invoices paid and the total amount.
 Remittances can be emailed to confirm a BACS payment or sent with a cheque.

 A cheque is a document that a customer issues to a supplier that orders the bank to pay an amount.
 A cheque takes longer to process than BACS payments.
 Cheques are rarely used now as online payments have taken over.

 A receipt is issued when payment is complete.
-It might be a cash receipt or for a bank payment.
+It might be a cash receipt or a bank payment.
 Some companies send a copy of the sales invoice with paid on as a receipt.